ninichang/cartogram-web/doc/setup-osx.md

     $ pip3 install virtualenv

 Now you'll need to configure the PostgreSQL database server.
 PostgreSQL is a robust SQL database server go-cart uses to store users' generated cartograms so they can be shared on social media.
-In order for go-cart to use PostgreSQL, you'll need to create an account and database:
+In order for go-cart to use PostgreSQL, you'll need to first initialize it, then create an account and database:

-    $ sudo su - postgres
-    ...
+    $ brew services start postgresql
+    $ initdb /usr/local/var/postgres

+If you receive the error

+    initdb: directory "/usr/local/var/postgres" exists but is not empty If you want to create a new database system, either remove or empty the directory "/usr/local/var/postgres" or run initdb
+    with an argument other than "/usr/local/var/postgres".

+then run the following commands:

+    $ rm -r /usr/local/var/postgres
+    $ initdb /usr/local/var/postgres

+Now you can create a PostgreSQL account and database for the web application:

     $ createuser --interactive --pwprompt gocart

 Enter your chosen password when prompted, and answer no to all of the questions asked by typing `n` and pressing return each time: